danielmason89/bdv_102_capstone_project_part_1_submission_daniel_mason/README.md

 ## Summary of Operations

-The use cases above highlight the essential operations for an online eCommerce platform, with each case focusing on customer interaction and backend database operations.
+The use cases above highlight the essential operations for Swiftcart online eCommerce platform, with each case focusing on customer interaction and backend database operations.
 The following is a quick summary:

 | Use Case                    | Create Operation                          | Read Operation                      | Update Operation                        | Delete Operation                         |
 |-----------------------------|-------------------------------------------|--------------------------------------|-----------------------------------------|------------------------------------------|